transdigiware/blockchain/reference/sysdig.md

 Now the data on the dashboard is filtered to only show data from the peers in your cluster.
 Let's drill in a little deeper to see the resource usage by peer container.

 1. Click the **CPU %** chart and then click the pencil **Edit Panel** icon.
 In this panel you can tailor the graph type and even change the metric.
 But we just want to see the data broken out by peer container, assuming you have more than one peer in your cluster.
-2. In the **Segment by** drop down list, select the `kubernetes.deployment.label.app` which is the segmentation choice that causes the chart data to be broken down by each peer container in your cluster.
+2. In the **Segment by** drop down list, select the `kubernetes.deployment.label.name` which is the segmentation choice that causes the chart data to be broken down by each peer container in your cluster.
 Click **Save**.
 3. Repeat this process for the **Memory Usage %** panel.
 Now you can monitor the CPU and Memory used by each peer container.

 At this point you can edit the panels and play with the different chart types to see different representations of the data.